 Staking

 Chromia relies on staking to secure clusters, compensate providers, and let token holders participate without running infrastructure.
-Providers lock CHR directly on the network, while users can delegate native, ERC-20, or BEP-20 CHR through the staking portal to share in rewards.
+Providers lock CHR directly on the network, while users can delegate native CHR through the Vault staking interface to share in rewards.

 Provider staking at a glance